AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/crosspost.md

 1. Python script
-    • Parse markdown using marko
+    * Parse markdown using marko
-    • Modify math to Ketex syntax.
+    * Modify math to Ketex syntax.
-    • Use Dexto API to
+    * Use Dexto API to
-        - Post new files with a tag or metadat
+        * Post new files with a tag or metadata
-        - If post exists, just edit changes.
+        * If post exists, just edit changes.

 2. Run it on Github Actions.